meefs/Mulberry/README.md

 }
 ```

+## Acknowledgment
+Our work is primarily based on the following codebases.
+We are sincerely grateful for their work.
+- [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory): We use llama-factory to fine-tune Mulberry Models.
+- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): We use VLMEvalKit for evaluation.

 ## Limitations
 Mulberry is a preliminary exploration work in o1-like MLLM, leveraging Collective Monte Carlo Tree Search to enable effective and efficient reasoning-path searching and learning.